Mitek-Systems/MiSnap-iOS/Docs/Guides/MiSnapVoiceCapture/integration_guide.md

 }

 func miSnapVoiceCaptureDidSelectPhrase(_ phrase: String) {
+    /*
-    // Handle a phrase selected by a user
+    Handle a phrase selected by a user in an Enrollment flow.

-    // It's highly recommended not only store the phrase in UserDefaults but also in a database on a server side
-    // to be able to retrieve it if a user switches a device or re-installs the app
+    It's highly recommended not only store the phrase in UserDefaults but also in a database on a server side to be able to retrieve it if a user switches a device or re-installs the app.

+    For security purposes you might even cosider storing the phrase on a server side only and retrieve it for each verification.

-    // Note, this exact phrase will need to be passed in  a configuration for a Verification session }
+    Note, this exact phrase will need to be passed in a configuration for a Verification flow.
+    */
+}

 func miSnapVoiceCaptureSuccess(_ results: [MiSnapVoiceCaptureResult], for type: MiSnapVoiceCaptureActivity) {